 The Buddhist Compassion Relief Tzu Chi Foundation is well-known throughout the world for its fast and effective relief work during major disasters throughout the world.
 This international relief organization is called “Tzu Chi” for short.
 Its main mission is to alleviate people's sufferings across the globe irrespective of faiths, beliefs, and what not, without expecting anything in return except smiles.
-To know more about this incredible organization, please click on the link at the end of this article.
-As for this article, let us focus on how Tzu Chi is so successful in organizing and operating its thousands of recycling centers worldwide.
+Let us focus on how Tzu Chi is so successful in organizing and operating its thousands of recycling centers worldwide.

 How Recycling Programs Started In Tzu Chi

 In August 1990, the founder of Tzu Chi, Master Cheng Yen delivered a lecture in Taichung City, Central Taiwan.
-At the end of that lecture there was a hearty applaud from the audience.
-Then the Master in her usual amiable manner suggested that the audience help to keep the city clean and unpolluted by using their hands that were clapping, to start doing recycling work to protect Mother Earth.
+At the end of that lecture, there was a hearty applaud from the audience.
+Then the Master, in her usual amiable manner, suggested that the audience help to keep the city clean and unpolluted by using their hands that were clapping.
+She asked that they start doing recycling work to protect Mother Earth.
 From that appeal by the Master, Tzu Chi has come a long way in these 25 years overseeing and operating recycling programs throughout the world.
 In Taiwan alone, Tzu Chi now operates more than 5,000 recycling centers, with tens of thousands of workers.
 And the most outstanding feature of Tzu Chi recycling programs is in the nature of its manpower.
 At the starting points of the recycling operations at all the Tzu Chi recycling centers, one will witness the great proportion of grassroot elderly volunteers earnestly and enthusiastically concentrating on their work.
-Yes, all Tzu Chi recycling workers are volunteers, and many are elderlies, even reaching 90 years old!
+Yes, all Tzu Chi recycling workers are volunteers, and many are elderlies, some even reaching 90 years old!
 How could this be possible?
-Unbelievable this may seem, but wait till you read further to understand why such feats are possible.

 The Master, The Steering Force

 How did Tzu Chi do it in such an astonishing manner?
 Credit goes to none other than the Founder Master herself.
-To understand the Master will reveal how Tzu Chi is so successful in everything it does.
+Understanding the Master will reveal how Tzu Chi is so successful in everything it does.
 Master Cheng Yen is the charismatic founder of Tzu Chi.
-With her signature graceful demeanour and her soft spoken voice, she has been the driving force of Tzu Chi activities since its inception in 1966 in Taiwan, fifty years ago.
+With her signature graceful demeanour and her soft spoken voice, she has been the driving force of Tzu Chi activities since its inception in 1966 in Taiwan.
 With her down-to-earth spiritual guidance, millions of her followers have given their full support to her charity work, both in manpower and funding.
-To know more about her and Tzu Chi, please click on the link at the end of this article.

 Author Good Guy wearing pants made from 40% recycled material